Search for your favorite games...

 There seems to be some element of luck, or at least non-obvious interaction with WHERE I click and how that makes things fall.
 I did the exact same thing three times on course 3, and each time the outcome was different (the third time the ball went in the hole).

+Sacrifice cards don't ruin the game.
 With the huge imbalance in starting resources, there are cards that can win the game for the computer on the first turn.
 But after that, you can win.
 The computer always uses a balanced deck, but you don't have to.
 Focus on building for example (guards to use up your weapon resources).
 Now the computer has a bunch of useless "sacrifice recruit" and "destroy crystals" cards clogging up their deck.
 You don't waste cards, and you can get your tower to 100 before your opponent finds the cards to tear it back down.
 The same should work for an attack deck.
+You'll only lose if you try to do everything.
+The computer can do everything better than you.

 I missed something critical: The input strings never contain green or yellow -- these are yours to use in calculations or state transitions.
 I've been solving for potentially 4-color inputs and it is much, much harder (sometimes impossible because you can't mark the end of a string in a way that might not occur randomly).
+The game is much easier knowing only blue and red are heading my way. :)

 I screwed up the sequence on the bodyguard (because I step 4 wasn't obvious) and now I apparently don't get to try again.
 Can't stun anymore.
 And my kills are reset to 0/8 even though everyone is dead.